Campaign and Supporter Stories

 “I wasn’t just healing physically, but I was healing emotionally,” she explains.
 “It was very therapeutic to sit down and share stories.
 It reminded me that I am not alone.
 If we had to stay in a hotel, we would never have gotten this kind of support.”

-“The Howie’s House has helped me heal, too,” Richard says.
-“We felt a little apprehensive coming back to Philadelphia for Karen’s follow-up appointments after all that’s happened, but once we came back to the Howie’s House, it was like we were home again.”
+“The House has helped me heal, too,” Richard says.
+“We felt a little apprehensive coming back to Philadelphia for Karen’s follow-up appointments after all that’s happened, but once we came back to the Gift of Life Howie’s House, it was like we were home again.”

 Now that Karen’s health has improved, she wants to get back to work and volunteer in her community, and spend time with her family.

-At the Howie’s House, they both received the support they needed.
+At the Gift of Life Howie’s House, they both received the support they needed.

 Will you make a gift to help families like Karen and Richard’s during one of the most difficult times in their lives?